abdolence/firestore-rs/docs/src/testing.md

 > generic over them no longer compiles.
 Note that they could never be used with the Fluent API
 > from outside the crate anyway, since the builders' constructors are crate private.
 See the
 > [migration guide](https://github.com/abdolence/firestore-rs/blob/master/MIGRATION.md).

-## How this library is tested

-There are integration tests in the tests directory that runs for every commit against the real Firestore instance allocated for testing purposes.
-Be aware not to introduce huge document reads/updates and collection isolation from other tests.